santec-corporation/Santec_USB_Control_Scripts/README.md

 <summary><h2>About Santec Swept Test System</h2></summary>

 ### What is STS IL PDL?
-  The Swept Test System is the photonic solution by Santec Corp. to perform Wavelength Dependent Loss characterization of passive optical devices.
+  The Swept Test System is a photonic solution by Santec Corp. to perform Wavelength Dependent Loss characterization of passive optical devices.
   It consists of:
   - A light source: Santec’s Tunable Semiconductor Laser (TSL);